-Choosing not to have children can come with many benefits; more money, and personal freedom to pursue anything you wish.
-A woman’s creative or ‘maternal’ instinct isn’t just limited to fulfillment through children – it can be gratified though a myriad of ways; career, personal projects, other meaningful relationships.
+Choosing not to have children can come with many benefits; more money and personal freedom to pursue anything you wish.
+A woman’s creative or ‘maternal’ instinct isn’t just limited to fulfillment through children – it can be gratified though a myriad of ways; career, personal projects, and other meaningful relationships.

-By the time a woman over 35 decides to start a family or have further children she may be well established in her career.
-Her life may well follow a comfortable and predictable routine which the shock and thunderbolt of a new baby will almost certainly shatter.
+By the time a woman over 35 decides to start a family or have further children, she may be well established in her career.
+Her life may well follow a comfortable and predictable routine which the shock and thunderbolt of a new baby could almost certainly shatter.
 The reality is that the arrival of new life creates upheaval.
-The first year of parenthood in particular is both rewarding and overwhelming, and can impact stress fully on the parental relationship.
-However as older parents tend to be more financially secure this gives greater choice over payed childcare alternatives offering further support and lessening stress.
+The first year of parenthood in particular is both rewarding and overwhelming, and can impact stressfully on the parental relationship.
+However, as older parents tend to be more financially secure, this gives greater choice over payed childcare alternatives offering further support and lessening stress.

 For some of us the decision to have children is a ‘no brainer’.
-An older woman may be ‘more ready’ because she’s experienced fulfilment in other areas of her life (career, travel, older children) and is now ready for a new change in direction and purpose.
-She’s reached the right time in her life to have a much wanted first baby or subsequent child.
-If she’s employed, future juggling of family and work may mean she doesn’t reach the pinnacle of her career but this may no longer be a priority anyway.
+An older woman may be ‘more ready’ because she’s experienced fulfillment in other areas of her life (career, travel, older children) and is now ready for a new change in direction and purpose.
+She’s reached the right time in her life for a much wanted first baby or subsequent child.
+If she’s employed, future juggling of family and work may mean she doesn’t reach the pinnacle of her career, but this may no longer be a priority anyway.

 For others the decision can take time, even years of soul searching and weighing up the pros and cons of parenthood.
 By the time we have arrived at an outcome we may well be in our late 30’s or 40’s.
 The idea of becoming a mum can seem a scary prospect; one which entails the sacrifice of personal freedoms and the never ending unconditional care and responsibility for another human being.
 We often need to feel a certain amount of emotional and psychological ‘readiness’ before embarking on babies.